 How is your data used?
 This information is used only to send you email updates every time a new post is published.
 MailChimp also collates statistical data, such as the number of times an email has been opened, how many times the blog link was clicked and broad geographical data about the whereabouts of subscribers.
 I use this data to determine which posts have been most popular with readers and to decide what information I might include on the blog in the future.

 Subscription to the blog via WordPress

 Alternatively, you can sign up via the embedded WordPress form on the site if you wish to receive email alerts every time a new post is published.
-This is done by clicking on the “Follow” button that appears in the bottom right hand corner of the page.
+This is done by clicking on the “Follow” button that appears in the bottom right hand corner of the page or on the form in the sidebar.
 You are then asked to specify if you wish to receive notifications of new posts via web and mobile and/or email.
 The information requested is your email address and it is held on WordPress’s server in a securely encrypted form.
 You can unfollow at any time simply by clicking the button in the bottom right hand corner.

 Comments on the blog

 What data is requested?
 When you leave a comment on the blog underneath any of the posts, WordPress asks you to leave a user name (this can be a pseudonym), your email address (obligatory) and your website (optional).
 This information is held securely in encrypted form on WordPress’s secure server.
 You can also opt to be notified each time a reply is posted on a particular post.
 In this case, you provide the same data as above.
 You can cease to receive these notifications at any time.

 How is your data used?
 On occasion, if your comment requires a long or private response, I might send you an emailed reply rather than replying on the blog itself.
 In this case, once our correspondence has ceased, I delete all your personal data from my computer, but it will remain in encrypted and secure form on the WordPress server.